Dissolution is the moment when the company ceases normal commercial activity and marks the transition to liquidation.

 Otherwise, the following consequences will occur:

-- declaring the company as inactive, in case of failure to submit the declarations and balance sheet in time, which entails the “inactivity” of the administrator and registration in his tax record of the ban on having the status of associate or administrator in another company, or in an non-profit association, until the moment of inactivity and deletion of the ban from the tax record,
+- declaring the company as inactive, in case of failure to submit the declarations and balance sheet in time, which entails the “inactivity” of the administrator and registration in his tax record of the ban on having the status of associate or administrator in another company, or in -an NGO, until the moment of inactivity and deletion of the ban from the tax record,

 - dissolution of the company at the ex officio request of the Trade Register, in case of expiration of the registered office, or failure to submit the annual balance sheet.